mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 downstream projects.
 This [application limit](../administration/instance_limits.md#number-of-cicd-subscriptions-to-a-project) can be changed on self-managed instances by a GitLab administrator.

-The upstream project needs to be [public](../public_access/public_access.md) and the user should be an owner of the upstream public project for pipeline subscription to work.
+The upstream project needs to be [public](../public_access/public_access.md) and the user must have [owner permissions](https://docs.gitlab.com/ee/user/permissions.html#project-members-permissions) for the upstream project.

 ## Downstream private projects confidentiality concern